William-wAng618/M2PT/README.md

-Official Repo of ***MPT: Multimodal Prompt Tuning for Zero-shot Instruction Learning***
+Official Repo of ***MMPT: Multimodal Prompt Tuning for Zero-shot Instruction Learning***

 (👉Under construction!
 The key code is uploaded.
 However, there are several redundancies in the current version, and the commands/instructions are not perfectly ready for formal release.
 I will gradually update it!
 Please stay tuned.)

-This repository contains the official PyTorch implementation for ***MPT: Multimodal Prompt Tuning for Zero-shot Instruction Learning***.
+This repository contains the official PyTorch implementation for ***MMPT: Multimodal Prompt Tuning for Zero-shot Instruction Learning***.
 Our work is based on [LLaVA](https://github.com/haotian-liu/LLaVA), and we thank the great work of them.

 <!--<img src="./images/mainfig.png" width="70%">-->
 <div align="center">
   <img src=".\images\mainfig.png">
 </div>
 <p align="center">
- Figure1: Overview of our MPT approach.
+ Figure1: Overview of our MMPT approach.
 Here, visual prompts are embedded into each layer of the Visual Encoder, and textual prompts are embedded into each layer of the LLM.
 These prompts facilitate the extraction and alignment of features across modalities (e.g., vision, language).
 The cross-modality interaction between visual and textual features is enhanced through layered integration, ultimately improving the model's capability in zero-shot instruction learning tasks.
 </p>

 ## Install